naasse/go-pi/README.md

 ## songPlayer

 Play a given song, or a random song in a given directory.
-Uses omxplayer, which comes native on Raspberry Pi OS.
-Supports playing via Bluetooth or analog audio out.
+Uses VLC media player, which comes native on Raspberry Pi OS.

 ### Usage

-`go run songPlayer/main.go {song | directory} {BLUETOOTH?}`
+`go run songPlayer/main.go {song | directory}`